total-typescript/total-typescript-book/book-content/book.md

 };
 ```

-We define an ‘Album’ type - an object with three properties.
+We define an 'Album' type - an object with three properties.
 Then, we say that const album needs to be of that type via `const album: Album`.
-Don’t worry if you don’t understand all the syntax yet - we’ll cover that later.
+Don't worry if you don't understand all the syntax yet - we'll cover that later.

 Can you see the problem?
 There's a typo of the `artist` property when creating an album.
 Hovering over `artsist` shows the following error message: